hbprosper/drwho/README.md

 # drwho
-This repository contains a bunch of useful utilities that are used by my other codes on GitHub.
+This repository contains a bunch of utilities that are used by my other codes on GitHub.